jamesloper/easy-backblaze/README.md

 `npm install --save easy-backblaze`

 A simpler reimagination of the Backblaze API.
 Upload a file in **one** call, just like in S3!
-Because of the depth and complexity of simply uploading, for now, this package will focus only on uploading.
+Because of the depth and complexity of simply uploading, for now, this package will focus only on uploading a file.

-Backblaze, feel free to PR!

-## Setup
 ``` javascript
 var B2 = require('backblaze-easy');
 var b2 = new B2('account_id', 'application_key');